chinamike65/hugo-tuolesi/content/book4/book4en.md

 For people with blunt roots, this is also a way to recognize emptiness - sexuality.

 But for the people of Ruigen, if they say that everything is in the outer world and does not exist, the people of Ruigen will say, it is impossible, this house is clearly here, and they say that it does not exist in the outer world, how can it be?
 Can it?
-How can it make sense to say that humans do not exist outside the world? , the same glass of water, the gods see it as nectar, it is because of the blessings of the gods, and the hungry ghost sees it as pus and blood, because of the karma of the hungry ghost.
+How can it make sense to say that humans do not exist outside the world? , the same glass of water, the gods see it as nectar, it is because of the merit of the gods, and the hungry ghost sees it as pus and blood, because of the karma of the hungry ghost.

 However, it does not mean that nothing exists in the external world, and the Madhyamika school rejects it, and the mind-only school talks about emptiness.